IntersectAustralia/hcsvlab-docs/GalaxyCloudman.md

     sudo apachectl restart

-**Set up proxies for galaxy and toolshed**
+**Set up Proxies for Galaxy and teh Toolshed**

-Ssh into the server where the webapp is
+SSH into the server running the Galaxy proxy, and edit the following:

     sudo nano /etc/httpd/conf.d/galaxy_vhost.conf